Intel MCS-96: 8x196/8xC196 family

 The MCS-96 family is generally thought of as the 80C196 IC, even though the family includes the 809x/839x/879x microcontrollers, which came first.
 Members of this sub-family are 80C196, 83C196, 87C196 and 88C196.

 Other vendors

 As of 2021, microcontrollers using the MCS-96 architecture are still being manufactured by NIIET in Voronesh, Russia, as the 1874 series of integrated circuits.
 This includes a radiation-hardened device with a Spacewire interface under the designation 1874VE7T (1874ВЕ7Т).
 Cobham (formerly Aeroflex) manufactured another radiation-hardened MCS-96 microcontroller until about 2020.

+Example code

+The following assembler source code is for a subroutine named memcpy that copies a block of data words of a given size from one location to another.
+The data block is copied one word at a time.
+This routine assumes some register memory has been defined as AX, BX, CX, and DX word "registers" starting at 0x1A.